 Why clients choose Weis Law Group:

 If you and your spouse are weighing your legal options concerning the status of your marriage, our divorce team at Weis Law Group invites you to contact us today.
-Our dedicated and experienced Columbus family law attorneys understand the uncertainties and concerns our clients face during this difficult time and always endeavor to ensure that they know their options and that they proceed with someone looking out for their best interests.
+Our dedicated and experienced Columbus attorneys understand the uncertainties and concerns our clients face during this difficult time and always endeavor to ensure that they know their options and that they proceed with someone looking out for their best interests.

 Want to learn more?
-Call our team at (614) 428-0266 today.
+Call our team at (614) 732-5566 today.

 There are numerous reasons why a separation may be preferable over a divorce.
 Many separated couples choose separation because of religious reasons, or to maintain critical insurance benefits.
 Others choose separation because, while the couple needs time and space from one another, they are open to the possibility of moving back in together and resuming their marriage.